-If you have a question that you can't find the answer to don't worry, just drop us a line and we'll do our very best to get back to you as soon as we can.
+If you have a question regarding the Hazard Perception Test 2021 that you can't find the answer to don't worry, just drop us a line and we'll do our very best to get back to you as soon as we can.

-Yes, as long as you have obtained your UK provisional driving licence you can take your Theory and Hazard Perception Test before you start your driving lessons.
+Yes, as long as you have obtained your UK provisional driving licence you can take your theory and hazard test before you start your driving lessons.

-The current fee for the multiple choice part of the Theory Test AND the Hazard Perception Test for learner car drivers and motorcyclists is £25.00
+The current fee for the multiple-choice part of the Theory Test AND the Hazard Perception Test 2021 for learner car drivers and motorcyclists is £23.00

-For learner car drivers and motorcyclists there are currently 14 video clips in the Hazard Perception Test.
+For learner car drivers and motorcyclists there are currently 14 video clips you have to click on.

-The Hazard Perception Test was introduced into the Theory Test on the 14th November 2002.
+The test was introduced into the Theory Test on the 14th of November 2002.

 Yes, if you click too often in the same video clip, the computer may think that you are cheating and you will score zero for that particular clip.